Computational-Psychiatry/bitbox/README.md

 To install Bitbox, follow these steps:

-1. Clone the Bitbox repository:
+1. Create a virtual environment and activate it:
     ```bash
+    python3 -m venv bitbox
+    source bitbox/bin/activate
+    ```
+    Note that this will create a virtual environment named "bitbox" in the current directory.
+You can use any name, and you can install the virtual environment anywhere you like.
+Just don't forget where you installed it.
+For the following steps, we will assume you have activated the virtual environment.

+2. Clone the Bitbox repository:
+    ```bash
     git clone https://github.com/Computational-Psychiatry/bitbox.git
     ```

-2. Change to the Bitbox directory:
+3. Change to the Bitbox directory:
     ```bash
     cd bitbox
     ```

-3. Install Bitbox using `python setup.py install`:
+4. Install requirements:
     ```bash
+    pip install --upgrade pip
+    pip install -r requirements.txt
+    ```

+5. Install Bitbox using `python setup.py install`:
+    ```bash
     python setup.py install
     ```

-4. Set the environment variable `PATH_3DI` to indicate the directory in which 3DI was installed:
+6. Set the environment variable `PATH_3DI` to indicate the directory in which 3DI was installed:

     - **Linux**:
       ```bash